 |M||Device monitoring during water test|

 |S||Device standing still during water test|

 What kinds of IP Ratings are found on packaging equipment?

 On most packaging machines, electrical and pneumatic enclosures are IP Rated.
 These can be circuit boxes, cabinets, or any other enclosed structure that protects internal electrical and pneumatic components.
-These components can malfunction or even fail when exposed to solid objects or liquids.
+These components can malfunction, fail, or cause injury to operators when exposed to solid objects or liquids.